jeaanlucas/circle_bottom_navigation/README.md

 **fontWeight** -> Weight of font in case of title has informed

 ## Example
-There is a example project in the `example` folder.
+There is an example project in the `example` folder.
 Check it out.

 ## Showcase
 If you use this package in a live app, let me know and I'll add your app here. ;)

 ## Contributing
 Found a bug?
-Please, submit a PR!
+Please, open an issue and if you wanna help, do a PR :D